-Sift the plain flour and baking powder together and then sift into the butter, sugar and egg mixture.
+Mix the flour and baking powder and then sift into the butter, sugar and egg mixture.
 Add the ground fennel seeds and fold everything together gently.
-Once almost entirely combined add the marmalade and fold through until everything is completely mixed in.
+Add the marmalade and fold through until everything is completely mixed in.
 You might want to beat the marmalade with a spoon for a few seconds before adding to the cake mixture.
 This will just smooth it out and make it a little easier to blend into the mix.

 Place the chopped prunes into the bottom of the loaf pan.
 Spoon the cake mixture over and spread evenly with a spatula.
 Bake in the oven for around 45- 50 mins or until the cake springs back and a skewer inserted into the center comes out clean.

-While the cake is baking mix the brandy, marmalade and fennel seeds in a small pan and bring to the boil.
+While the cake is baking, mix the brandy, marmalade and fennel seeds in a small pan and bring to a boil.
 Take off the heat.
 Once the cake is fully baked, stab the top all over with a skewer and evenly pour over the brandy, marmalade and fennel seed syrup.

-Allow the cake to cool in the tin for at least 5-10 mins before turning out and leaving to cool completely.
+Allow the cake to cool in the tin for at least 5-10 mins before turning it over and serve.
+Enjoy!